hustcer/nushell.github.io/.ebook-pub/commands/drop.md

 ## Parameters

-- `rows`: The number of items to remove
+- `rows`: The number of items to remove.

 ## Input/output types: